Time Rated Services

-Data Structure
+Data Structures

 Service

-Key properties of the pay-per-time service:
+Key properties of the time-based service:

 Service Period

-Key properties of the service period:
+Key properties of the time-based service period:

-Rate Settings
+Pricing Settings

 Service Management

-StartService — starting the service.
+StartService — starting a service.

 Examples